arbor-sim/arbor/doc/tutorial/nmodl.rst

         il = gl*(v - el)
     }

-and attempt to solving the ODE manually via Euler's method.
-Alas, this is inconvenient and cumbersome as we needed to adapted the ion channel's ``paint`` call every time we change the time step ``dt`` (assuming we pass it as a parameter).
+and attempt to solve the ODE manually via Euler's method.
+Alas, this is inconvenient and cumbersome as we needed to adapt the ion channel's ``paint`` call every time we change the time step ``dt`` (assuming we pass it as a parameter).
 It's also less accurate than desirable.
 What's more, as we don't know the order and count of evaluation of these blocks, it's also likely to be